modir/laminas-book/docs/validators.md

 The `setPattern()` method allows to set the regular expression to match against.

-> For regular expressions syntax and examples, it is recommended that your refer to the *PCRE Patterns*
+!!! note
-> section of the PHP documentation.
+    For regular expressions syntax and examples, it is recommended that your refer to the *PCRE Patterns* section of the PHP documentation.

 Below, a code example demonstrating the usage of the @`Regex`[Laminas\Validator\Regex] validator is provided.
 It uses the regular expression to check if the input string is a valid IPv4 address (such address typically